 We are officially saying goodbye to 2020 and welcoming the start of 2021.
-We are so excited for a new year full of joy and possibilities.
+The new year is full of joy and possibilities!
 For January, we are asking that you join us in a 28-day prayer challenge.
 Let us take some time to focus on praying for CCBS, missions and ministries, students, faculty, and staff.
 We will guide you on things that we need prayer for each day through social media and Populi.
 If you are struggling with how to pray, please consider these helpful tips!

 Find a consistent place and time each day to pray.

 For example, waking up earlier in the morning may be an excellent way to begin being consistent.
 If the idea of being an early riser does not excite you, find another way to be consistent.
 A morning routine of spending time reading scripture and praying can get your mind and spirit ready for the day.
 Let it be the first thing you do.